Heiner1/AAPS-Wiki-en/Accu-Chek-Combo:-Tipps-for-Basic-usage.md

 * This mechanism is also responsible for a second cause of the error: If during the use of the bolus calculator another bolus is delivered via the pump and thereby the bolus history changes, the basis of the bolus calculation is wrong and the bolus is aborted.

 ![Canceled bolus](https://raw.githubusercontent.com/T-o-b-i-a-s/ComboLooping/f9c56c930dc564c1649cd8e3764e077ffc02c5ef/resources/History_changed.png)

-# Changing the cannula
-* As opposed to the usual procedure, AndroidAAPS / Combo does not use the "prime infusion set" function of the pump, but fills the infusion set and cannula using a normal bolus, which does not appear in the bolus history.
-This has the advantage that it does not interrupt a currently running temporary basal rate.
-* Thus, to change the cannula, first remove the old cannula and connect the new one, but do not insert it yet.
-* On the **Actions tab** in the AndoidAPS, use the **PRIME/FILL** button to set the amount of insulin needed to fill the infusion set and start the priming.
-If the amount is not enough, repeat filling.
-* Then insert the new cannula.

-# Changing the insulin cartridge
-* The change of cartridge can not be done via AndroidAAPS, but must be carried out as before directly via the pump.
-* Long press on Closed Loop on the Home screen of AndroidAAPS and select **Suspend Loop for 1h**
-* Now disconnect the pump, deactivate the key lock, set the pump to stop and change the cartridge.
-* Exchange the cartridge as you used to do and set a new cannula if necessary.
-* Then press continue the loop by long pressing on **Suspended**.

-# Take off the pump
-* By long pressing on **Closed Loop** on the home screen of AndroidAAPS, disconnect pump for the desired duration.
-* Now the pump can be removed, the basal rate is set to 0%.
-* After re-applying the pump, long-press **suspended** and select **Continue**.